Hengist and Horsa—Frisian Horses from Overseas That Founded the Kentish Kingdom

 Two years later, the people bitterly cried for the duke to take measures.
 The lands were overpopulated.
 Udolf Haaron ordered that a part of his people had to leave Frisia to avoid a great famine.
 According to the ancient laws of the ancestors, lot would decide which warriors had to leave the land.
 These laws did not make any exceptions, and also Hengist and Horsa were chosen by lot.
 Because they were the sons of the duke, they became the leaders of these strays.
 Together with Angles and Saxons, they laid their oars in sea and crossed the North Sea to Britannia with three long ships and with favourable winds.

-Their landing on the shores of Kent generated a lot of commotion.
-King Vortigern of the Britons asked duces Hengist and Horsa, who stood out in nobility, beauty, and piety, what had brought them to his kingdom.
-Hengist explained what had been decided and the reason for it.
-Now they were hoping to find new fertile land to settle.
-Although the king was not happy with the fact that the Frisians were heathens and made clear that his god was not theirs, he did see a benefit because they could help him to ward off the Picts and the Scots.
-“If you will fight for the Britons, your reward would be great,” the king concluded.
-Not having that many alternatives, Hengist and Horsa and their men swore allegiance to the king.
+Their landing on the shores of Kent caused quite a commotion.
+King Vortigern of the Britons asked the duces Hengist and Horsa, who were notable for their nobility, beauty, and piety, what had brought them to his kingdom.
+Hengist explained their mission and the reasons behind it: they were hoping to find new fertile land in which to settle.
+Although the king was displeased that the Frisians were heathens and made it clear that his God was not theirs, he saw a potential advantage—they could help him defend against the Picts and the Scots.
+“If you fight for the Britons, your reward will be great,” the king concluded, somewhat vaguely.
+With few alternatives, Hengist and his men swore allegiance to the king.
 Not long after, the Scots and Picts attacked the kingdom.
-Hengist and his men fought in the front lines and were decisive in defeating the enemies.
+Hengist, Horsa, and their men fought on the front lines and were decisive in defeating the enemy.

-Hengist was a schlauer Friese 'sly Frisian' and had noticed that King Vortigern was not too popular among his subjects.
+Hengist was a schlauer Friese—a sly Frisian—and had noticed that King Vortigern was not very popular among his subjects.
 Because of his achievements in battle, Hengist was highly regarded by the king.
-He proposed to have more brave and warring warriors of Frisia come over to Britannia to help in the fights against the Scots and Picts, to which the king gave his consent.
-Hengist also asked the king to properly reward him and his men for their services in battle and asked for land to settle.
-This King Vortigern refused because the laws of his ancestors did not allow granting land to foreigners, as it would also provoke his own people.
-As a compromise, Hengist asked permission to build a castle as big as one ox-skin spanned.
-To this the king gave his approval.
+He suggested bringing more brave and warlike warriors from Frisia to Britannia to assist in the fight against the Scots and Picts, and the king gave his consent.

-Cleverly, Hengist cut the ox-skin into very thin and long strokes and marked the layout of the castle.
-The castle was named Cancaster, which is known today as Lancaster.
-When the new groups of Frisian warriors, as agreed with the king earlier, arrived in Britannia, they also settled in this new town of Cancaster.
-These new forces came in two waves.
-First a fleet of eleven ships and later a fleet of forty.
-With these batches of warriors also arrived Hengist’s son Ocha and the daughter of Hengist’s sister.
-She was named Ronixa and was stunningly beautiful.
-Who knows, matching the beauty of another Frisian women who would settle for a while in Kent, in the village of Elham, centuries later, namely Audrey Hepburn (1929-1993).
+Cleverly, Hengist cut the ox hide into very thin, long strips and used them to mark out the layout of the castle.
+The castle was named Cancaster, known today as Lancaster.
+When the new groups of Frisian warriors, as previously agreed with the king, arrived in Britannia, they settled in this new town of Cancaster.
+These reinforcements came in two waves: first a fleet of eleven ships, followed later by a fleet of forty.

 Then Hengist invited the king to visit his castle and to offer him a banquet.
 During this banquet, Ronixa was also introduced to King Vortigern.
 She was beautifully dressed and carried a golden goblet filled with precious wine.
 Ronixa kneeled before the king and asked him to accept her gift.
 The king accepted.
 Ronixa drank some of the wine, handed the goblet to the king, and kissed him according to her nation's tradition.